-My name is Sue Fleming and I have worked as a therapist since 2009 with adults, young people and more recently couples.
+My name is Sue Fleming and I have worked as a therapist since 2009 with adults and young people.

 I have worked in various settings such as schools, universities and different charities.
 My private practice began in 2014 and is located in Moseley, Birmingham.

 I also worked therapeutically with Looked After and Adopted children and the adults supporting them.
 I currently work as a freelance trainer writing and delivering training on 'Understanding Attachment' to foster carers, adoptive parents and professionals working in that field.

 Making the decision to see a counsellor is a big step to take – but it can be a positive one.
 Please read on to find out more about how I could help you.

 I can understand that you may feel daunted by the thought of counselling.
 You may have feelings of being lost, alone or stuck.
 My aim is to help you feel comfortable and able to talk about any difficulties you may be experiencing in a safe, confidential space free from judgement, and with warmth and openness.

 Therapy is the development of a collaborative relationship, where together we can explore what has bought you to counselling.
 I believe the therapeutic relationship can be a unique opportunity to access the often untapped capacity of the individual.
 A chance to find clarity and make sense of psychological distress, creating a vision and direction towards a more meaningful existence.
 We may look at the events and circumstances in your life and how you have found ways of getting through these difficulties.
 I work from a trauma informed perspective , never discounting anything that has happened in your life.
 Together we can work towards a more authentic way of being.

 People come to me for help a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling: